ericmairosi/railhopp/apps/web/API_SETUP.md

 ## Fallback Strategy

-When real APIs are unavailable, the system uses realistic mock data that:
+When real APIs are unavailable, the system returns clear errors (no mock fallback).
+Use the status and diagnostics endpoints and logs to diagnose issues.

-- **Updates dynamically** with realistic timestamps
-- **Rotates disruptions** to feel more realistic
-- **Includes variety** of disruption types (planned, technical, weather, industrial)
-- **Follows UK rail patterns** based on real-world scenarios

 ## API Endpoints